Professional tier · Customer / Support

 About this role

-ORZA handles brand-voice-tuned conversations across voice, chat, SMS, and in-app channels — with the brand-voice samples your CX lead has approved and a four-tier constitution gating every response.
+ORZA handles brand-voice-tuned conversations across voice, chat, SMS, and in-app channels — with the brand-voice samples your CX lead has approved and a four-tier authority gate on every response.

 Sierra runs at $150K+/yr enterprise floor with negotiated outcome-based pricing.
-ORZA is $1,000/month flat, with a published constitutional gate on every response and brand-voice samples frozen at deployment.
+ORZA is flat monthly, with a published constitutional gate on every response and brand-voice samples frozen at deployment.

 Areas of focus